emmaline01/mac-pan/README.md

 # mac-pan
 apcs final project !!!! :):):):):):)

-For the baCkground sound- you have to do build path -> configure build path -> libraries tab -> remove the Java SE already there -> add Java SE 1.8
+For the background sound- you have to do build path -> configure build path -> libraries tab -> remove the Java SE already there -> add Java SE 1.8